 At a Glance

-- Tasks: Join the Assessment Team to safeguard children and support families through assessments and interventions.
+- Tasks: Join the Assessment Team to safeguard and support children and families.

-- Company: A dynamic Local Authority in East London focused on child welfare and community development.
+- Company: A dynamic Local Authority in East London focused on community welfare.

-- Benefits: Enjoy a competitive salary, welcome payment, excellent travel package, and healthcare scheme.
+- Benefits: Enjoy a competitive salary, travel perks, relocation support, and healthcare schemes.

-- Why this job: Make a real impact in children's lives while benefiting from great training and career progression.
+- Why this job: Make a real impact while developing your skills in a supportive environment.

-- Qualifications: Experience in assessment and child protection is preferred for this full-time, permanent role.
+- Qualifications: Experience in assessment and child protection is preferred.

 An East London based Local Authority are looking for a Social Worker to join their Assessment Team.
 Your aim is providing safeguarding and promoting the welfare of children and their families.
 This role is a full-time, permanent position.
 Ideally, you will have Assessment and Child protection experience.
 Whilst this is a busy team in a developing local authority, there are opportunities with great training and development programmes.